sjkrol/GPT3MusicalExplanationsData/README.md

 # GPT3-MusicalExplanations
-Repository to store data collected from the paper "Generating Musical Explanations with GPT-3".
-Used only for anonymous submission.
+Repository to store data collected from the paper "Towards the Generation of Musical Explanations with GPT-3"